llemr-conspiracy/llemr/docs/technical-reference/settings.rst

-Osler Django Settings
+LLEMR Django Settings
 =====================

-Default settings are loaded from ``config/setttings/production.py``.
-Available settings for Osler:
+Default settings are loaded from ``config/setttings/demo.py``.
+Available settings for LLEMR:

 OSLER_ABOUT_NAME
 ----------------